 When discussing eco-friendly manufacturing, RoHS compliance often comes first in conversations with my clients.
 Many don’t realize how crucial this certification has become for pneumatic components.

-RoHS certification ensures rodless cylinders are free from hazardous substances like lead, mercury, and cadmium.
+RoHS certification ensures rodless cylinders are free from hazardous substances like lead, mercury, and cadmium1.
 This certification is mandatory for products sold in the EU and increasingly important in other markets, making it essential for global manufacturing standards.

 At Bepto, we maintain a comprehensive database of RoHS-compliant materials for our rodless cylinder production.
 This approach has transformed how we source and manufacture components.